-Emmaus College aims to ensure that students are able to acquire the skills necessary for 21st Century learning, especially the four Cs of Critical Thinking Skills, Communication, Collaboration and Creativity.
-These skills will enable students to be flexible in their problem solving methodology, have enhanced thinking abilities and a collaborative attitude to communication skills.
-Students need to develop these skills alongside the foundation skills of literacy and numeracy
+Emmaus College aims to ensure that students are able to acquire the skills necessary for 21st Century learning, especially the four C’s: Critical Thinking Skills, Communication, Collaboration and Creativity.
+These skills will enable students to be flexible in their problem-solving methodology, have enhanced thinking abilities and a collaborative attitude to communication skills.
+Students need to develop these skills alongside the foundations of literacy and numeracy.